Philip Bailey (album): Critical reception

-Michael Eric Dyson of Rolling Stone stated "In the hands of a lesser talent, some of these songs might barely seep through the cracks, less than memorable fare conjured up to please a legend.
+Michael Eric Dyson of Rolling Stone stated, "In the hands of a lesser talent, some of these songs might barely seep through the cracks, less than memorable fare conjured up to please a legend.
 But Bailey's grace and magic, apparent throughout, redeem the recordings."
 Dyson added "What's remarkable above all on this album is that Bailey's brilliant falsetto retains its sweet purity, even as he employs more of a pleasing baritone than he has revealed before.
 While that alone doesn't compensate for some of the just-OK stuff he has to work with, it delights nonetheless."
-With a 3 out of 4 stars rating Derek Ali of the Dayton Daily News scribed "There's "something" for just about every musical taste among the 12-tracks, while a unity in sound is maintained throughout the album."
-Ali added "If you listen closely, there are hints of every step of Bailey's musicial life on the album.
+With a 3 out of 4 stars rating, Derek Ali of the Dayton Daily News wrote, "There's "something" for just about every musical taste among the 12-tracks, while a unity in sound is maintained throughout the album."
+Ali added, "If you listen closely, there are hints of every step of Bailey's musicial [sic] life on the album.
 The music is pure."

-Carol Cooper of Newsday wrote Philip Bailey takes another step forward for neo-traditionalism in black music, with the sensitive gentleman-crooner triumphantly ascendant."